© Ivonne Wierink | Dreamstime.com

 Studies that have been conducted on almonds point to numerous benefits, including better heart health, management of diabetes, and weight control.

-Peanuts are a high-protein food: A one-ounce serving of peanuts (about 28 whole nuts) provides seven grams of protein—the highest protein content of all types of nuts, and about the same amount as in an ounce of meat.
+Peanuts are another worthy plant-based protein source.
+A one-ounce serving of peanuts (about 28 whole nuts) provides seven grams of protein—the highest protein content of all types of nuts, and about the same amount as in an ounce of meat.
 And, peanuts provide many other valuable nutrients, including niacin, thiamin, choline, vitamin E, magnesium, zinc, iron, and copper.

 #6.
 Hemp Seeds